Hart D. Fisher

-Hart D. Fisher (b.
-May 27, 1969) is an American horror crime author, comic book writer and publisher best known for creating a comic book about Jeffrey Dahmer and for founding Boneyard Press.
+Hart D. Fisher (born May 27, 1969) is an American horror crime author, comic book writer and publisher best known for creating a comic book about Jeffrey Dahmer and for founding Boneyard Press.

 Early life and education

 Fisher graduated in 1992 with a fine and applied arts bachelor's degree from the University of Illinois at Urbana–Champaign.

 Career

 Jeffrey Dahmer comics and Boneyard Press

 In 1992, while still in college, Fisher founded the publisher, Boneyard Press, in Champaign, Illinois.
 Fisher credits another artist, Mark Beachum, as his inspiration to create his own company.

 Boneyard's first release was Hart's comic book, Jeffrey Dahmer: An Unauthorized Biography of a Serial Killer.
 The comic was released in spring 1992, just a few months after Dahmer was sentenced to life in prison for his horrific crimes.
 Upon its release, protests were held in Milwaukee, where Dahmer had lived, as well as in Fisher's home town of Champaign.

 Cashing in on his notoriety, Fisher published additional Dahmer-themed comics shortly thereafter, including Jeffrey Dahmer vs. Jesus Christ #1 (February 1993) and Dahmer's Zombie Squad (1993).
 Fisher appeared on a 1993 episode of the Sally Jessy Raphael show and on a CNN show in 1994 to discuss criticism of the creation of the Dahmer comics.

 Besides Fisher's own work, Boneyard published "mature readers" material in the genres of unauthorized biographies, true crime, horror, and erotic comics.
 The company's longest-running title was the 12-issue horror anthology Flowers on the Razorwire (1993–1997).
 Creators published by Boneyard included John Cassaday, Troy Boyle, Gerard Way, J. G. Jones and Angel Gabriele.
 Threshold Press was a Boneyard Press imprint.

 In 1998, Boneyard Press published Stephen Elliott's first novel, Jones Inn.
 Boneyard had previously published some of Elliott's poetry in the Flowers on the Razorwire comics anthology.
 Boneyard operated from 1991 to 2003.